SSI Dedicated Accounts for Child Disability Benefits

 When Is a Dedicated Account Required?

 A dedicated account is required when the child receives a "large" amount of past-due funds, which the SSA has determined means six times the federal benefit rate.
-(In 2012, the federal benefit rate was $674 per month, so six times that rate is $4,044.)
+(In 2016, the federal benefit rate is $733 per month, so six times that rate is $4,398.)
 If the past-due amount is less than six times the federal benefit rate, a dedicated account is not required.
 The SSA will notify you if a payment has to be put in a dedicated account.

 A child might receive such a large amount of backpay from Social Security if it took more than six months for Social Security to process the child's disability application.
 (This usually happens if the child has to appeal the case to win disability benefits.)
 For more information, see our section on disability backpay.
 It could also happen, though rarely, if it is discovered that Social Security was paying the child less than was owed for a long period of time -- this is called an underpayment.